 Email me when you open raffle sales.

-See you weekly Saturday, and raffle form will open at 11h PM, GMT+7.
+See you weekly on Tuesday, and the raffle form will open at 11h PM, GMT+7.

 The Yanomami, who live deep in the Amazon rainforest, are indigenous people who are quite isolated from the outside world.